-Initial findings of a unique new study, by the Institute of Criminal Justice Studies at the University of Portsmouth, show respondents strongly felt during the first national lockdown that they were playing by the rules, but others were not.
+Initial findings of a unique new study, by the School of Criminology and Criminal Justice at the University of Portsmouth, show respondents strongly felt during the first national lockdown that they were playing by the rules, but others were not.

 The study, which is still continuing, looks at public perceptions of COVID-19 laws and guidelines.
 It is funded by the Economic and Social Research Council (ESRC), as part of

 UK Research and Innovation’s rapid response to Covid-19.
 Hundreds of Hampshire residents are being questioned by researchers.

 When asked to rate how well they had complied with the first lockdown on a 5-point scale (with 1 - not well at all, and 5 - very well), the average was 4.49.
 This compared to only 2.40 when asked to indicate how well they felt the general population had complied with lockdown regulations.
 There is clearly a concern amongst residents that ‘other people’ are not sticking to the rules as they should be.

 Participants believe they had been significantly more compliant than others in the UK general population.
 Those furthest from the respondents’ own social environment were seen to be the least compliant...
 Family was seen as most compliant, followed by friends, people in their neighbourhood, and finally people in the UK general population